-(As of June, 2013) In 17 years as head coach of the Marquette women's soccer team, Markus Roeders has built a renowned program that is synonymous with success.
+(As of August, 2014) In 18 years as head coach of the Marquette women[apos]s soccer team, Markus Roeders has built a renowned program that is synonymous with success.

 Moreover, he has developed a program with a winning tradition, one that is a consistently nationally ranked and one of the top teams in the BIG EAST Conference.
 It is evident by career accomplishments and emphasized by the results of past seasons.

-With a career mark of 254-91-37, a .714 winning percentage -- Roeders has proven he can coach a team that knows how to win.
-The Golden Eagles have posted winning season each of the last 17 seasons and have won no fewer than 11 games.
-He has guided MU to ten NCAA Tournament appearances and advanced as far as the Sweet 16 three times (2005, 2010, 2012).
+With a career mark of 272-95-37, a .720 winning percentage -- Roeders has proven he can coach a team that knows how to win.
+The Golden Eagles have posted winning season each of the last 18 seasons and have won no fewer than 11 games.
+He has guided MU to12 NCAA Tournament appearances and advanced as far as the Sweet 16 three times (2005, 2010, 2012).

-During his tenure, Roeders has produced 101 all-conference, 58 all-region, and 11 All-America selections.
-His teams have won eight regular-season conference titles, including four consecutive BIG EAST American Division crowns, and three tournament championships.
-In 11 NCAA Tournaments, Roeders owns a 6-2-2 record when those games are played at Valley Fields, 9-8-4 overall.
+During his tenure, Roeders has produced 109 all-conference,62 all-region, and 12 All-America selections.
+His teams have wonnine regular-season conference titles, includingfive consecutive BIG EAST regular season crowns, andfour tournament championships, including back-to-back titles in 2012 and 2013.
+In 12 NCAA Tournaments, Roeders owns a 6-3-2 record when those games are played at Valley Fields, 9-7-4 overall.